course-details-portlet

 Course content

-This PhD course is similar to the MSc course IT3010 but has more advanced requirements for PhD students.
-The course is run every spring.
-The course will give insight into the most important areas within empirical research methods in IT and digitalization.
-Challenges of empirical research, research design, data generation and analysis will be covered.
+This PhD course will teach you about the most important areas within empirical research methods in digitalization.
+Aspects of empirical research, research design, data generation and analysis, evaluation, and dissemination will be covered.
 The course gives insight into the most used empirical research methods: Case studies, design science, surveys, and experiments.
 The course provides an introduction to research ethics and managing user data, writing and reviewing research articles, and doing peer reviews.
+The course is offered every spring.
+The course is built on and taught in parallel to IT3010.

 Learning outcome

-• Principles for selection of data generation and analysis methods.
+• The main principles for selecting and applying data generation and analysis methods.

-General competence: The candidate will acquire competence on:
+General competence: The candidate will get competence on:

-• Critically evaluating the quality of empirical studies in IT and digitalization.
+• Critically evaluate the quality of research studies in digitalization.

 Learning methods and activities

 Lectures, self-study, individual assignments.
-Students will conduct a complete cycle of research, including planning, data generation and analysis, paper writing and revision, and presentation in conference.
+Students will conduct a complete cycle of research, including planning, data generation and analysis, paper writing, peer review, paper revision, and presentation in conference.

 Further on evaluation